- Home

 Types of a Lecturer

-Guest Lecturer: A guest lecturer is a professional who delivers lectures on his or her area of expertise and takes one two classes.
+Guest Lecturer: A guest lecturer is a professional who delivers lectures on his or her area of expertise and takes one or two classes.
 A guest lecturer is not usually an academician.
 He or she may be a working professional in any other industry who possesses immense knowledge.

 Contractual Lecturer: A contractual lecturer is basically a full-time lecturer employed on a contract basis.
 The duration of his or her service may vary depending on the requirements of educational institutions.
+He may teach his subject of expertise or may also teach two or more subjects at a time.

 Part-Time Lecturer: A part-time lecturer does not deliver lectures on a full-time basis.
 He or she can complete the curriculum by providing lectures on an hourly basis.
 He or she usually gets paid depending on the number of hourly lectures he or she delivers in the academic institution.